jbtiglao/README-generator/README.md

   ---
   ## Installation
-  Clone the files from my GitHub repository and open on Visual Studio Code.
+  Clone the files from my GitHub repository and open on Visual Code.

   ---
   ## Usage
-  Refer to instructions and screenshots below.
+  Please refer to the walk-through demonstration video, as well as the instructions and screenshots below.

   ---
   ## License